cargo-rustdoc - Build a package's documentation, using specified custom flags

 testflag in the manifest settings for the target.

-Document the specified benchmark.
-This flag may be specified multiple times.
+- Document the specified benchmark.
+This flag may be specified multiple times and supports common Unix glob patterns.

 bench = truemanifest flag set.
 By default this includes the library and binaries built as benchmarks, and bench targets.
 Be aware that this will also build any required dependencies, so the lib target may be built twice (once as a benchmark, and once as a dependency for binaries, benchmarks, etc.).
 Targets may be enabled or disabled by setting the